joshcanhelp/josh-to-11/content/md/post/8-on-demand-publishing-web-options-and-resources.md

 - You can choose a “published by you” option for $100 that lists you as the publisher, gives you an ISBN, distributes bibliographic information, retail price conversion, listing on a wholesale catalog (meaning that you can be distributed on Amazon, etc).
 Reading a little further into how you make money, “published by you” income is not considered a royalty so no taxes are withheld and it is not reported to the IRS (by Lulu).
 - You can also choose a “published by Lulu” option for, again, $100.
 The difference is the publisher name for the book, ISBN ownership (they own it), and distribution (they feed their data to a “global marketplace,” whatever that means).
 If you choose the published by Lulu option, the money you make meets the definition of royalties and is subject to tax withholdings.
 - They do offer to list ebooks (downloadable copies) and they won’t charge you anything besides their 25% commission.
 - How you are paid is quite confusing.
-You can get it through Paypal ([boo](http://paypalsucks.com)) or check and you receive your payment quarterly.
+You can get it through PayPal ([boo](http://paypalsucks.com)) or check and you receive your payment quarterly.
 - They let you send thank-you notes to your buyers (aww).

 I like Lulu… a lot.
 Before I make a choice, however, I want to check out a few others.